Cultural & Heritage Studies (Pre-University Arts)-Marlborough St. Campus

 This 1-year programme is designed to facilitate students who wish to progress into either:

-DCU (Secondary teacher training – English, History and Religion)
+DCU: Arts/Humanities; Secondary teacher training – English, History and Religion; International Relations; Law etc.

-Participants will be equipped with the knowledge and skills to gain employment in the area of culture and heritage and more recently, graduates will explore setting up a tourism enterprise.
+Participants will be equipped with the knowledge and skills to gain employment in the area of culture and heritage.
 There are an extensive range of Higher Education options available to successful graduates of the Cultural and Heritage programme.
 Eight graduates from the 2020 class are in DCU.

 Click the course code 5M2154 to see where this Award links.